joeyrivera/badgeville-php/README.md

 }
 ```

-First need to create a site instance.
-You can get an example config file in examples/config.php.dist:
+First create a copy of examples/config.php.dist and save it as examples/config.php.
+Next
+fill out the array so it looks similar to:

 ```php
 return [